Click here to read our Curriculum Statement

 Literacy and Numeracy

 Literacy and numeracy teaching takes place every morning and is as cross curricular as possible.
 There is usually teacher led, whole class work leading to differentiated group and individual tasks.
 A plenary session draws each lesson to a close, when the learning achieved is evaluated and any homework required is set.
+Targets for maths, reading and writing for each year group can be found by following the links below.

 Phonics is taught throughout the school following the Read Write Inc Spelling scheme.